-This may mean you have an infection, or an incomplete miscarriage.
+This may mean you have an infection or an incomplete miscarriage.
 This is particularly if you have a natural miscarriage - no D+C, or medication.
 If you have had a D+C or medication, there will be instructions on the signs you should look for.

 How Long Will I Feel Like This?

 It is perfectly normal to feel grief after a miscarriage.
-It is often referred to as both the birth and the death of baby.
+It is often referred to as both the birth and the death of a baby.
 As it is with any death, not everyone will react the same way.
 Not everyone HAS to react the same way.

-If your experience differs to that of a friend or colleague - you are still both completely normal.
+If your experience differs from that of a friend or colleague - you are still both completely normal.
 You react in a way that is personal to you.
 It is the bond with the baby, not the length of the pregnancy, that will determine how intense your grief may be.

 Accept the feelings you have regardless of what they are.
 It is normal to feel a mixture of anger, denial, sadness, acceptance.
 It is also normal to feel guilty - even though it is NOT YOUR FAULT.

 Moods may be all over the place for a while - you may feel fine and suddenly be in tears.
-You may find yourself crying at the weirdest things - I used to cry all the way to work, and most of the way home the first week or so afterwards.
+You may find yourself crying at the weirdest things - I used to cry all the way to work, and most of the way home the first week or so afterward.
 Why?
 We think about things subconsciously when we are pregnant, about what will need to happen in the future, what we need for our child, etcetc....suddenly the 'need' for this thought is not there, and it's a sad reminder.
-I used to think about the future with baby in it, on my way to work!
+I used to think about the future with the baby in it, on my way to work!
 Once I was told that was normal, I let myself do it, until...I no longer needed to.

-Hormones are also dropping which doesn't help, but is temporary.
+Hormones are also dropping which doesn't help but is temporary.

 Using drugs or alcohol is not a recommended way to deal with your feelings.
 It slows the process down.
 Better ways are to talk with others, cry, writing down your thoughts.

 Anniversaries - particularly of due dates - can stir up old feelings of grief as well.
 Even if you have conceived again.
-I was 24wks pregnant with my now 13mth old daughter, when the due date of the first pregnancy rolled around - I had a healthy baby growing inside me, and I was upset over the one I had lost?
+I was 24wks pregnant with my now 4yr old daughter when the due date of the first pregnancy rolled around - I had a healthy baby growing inside me, and I was upset over the one I had lost?
 It seemed weird, but its about those things you had planned.
 I still think of "Peanut" on the 12 Dec.
 Its also normal not to think of it again - it's all about how you deal with grief.

 Make sure you keep your lines of communication open.
 They may not experience the grief in the same way, but it does not mean they aren't feeling it.